21 ramadhan 1436 | najaf, iraq

 my gaze is drawn to that palace of crystal where your body in this moment lays, and i don’t know how i can bear it how i can take it how i can not die from this grief – mawla, without you how can i breathe…

-the sudden weight of a hand on my head, as a figure in black pushes down, and i look up to meet her eyes. i look around me at the many bent over weeping, an imprint of a hand left on each of their heads – as a woman, a servant of my master on the night of his death, dips her fingers into the wet mud of Najaf’s dust and leaves on every head a mark, a mark of the lovers of Ali, the indelible mark i will carry with me to judgement day,
+the sudden weight of a hand on my head, as a figure in black pushes down, and i look up to meet her eyes. i look around me at the many bent over weeping, an imprint of a hand left on each of their heads – as a woman dips her fingers into the wet mud of Najaf’s dust and leaves on every head a mark, a mark of the lovers of Ali, the indelible mark i will carry with me to judgement day,

-when before our eyes will walk forth the father of dust, and a voice will cry out, lower your head in respect; lowered to the sweet dust of najaf, lowered to the dust of the king…
+when before our eyes you’ll walk forth, and a voice will cry out, lower your head in respect; lowered to the sweet dust of najaf, lowered to the dust of the king…